 Lemonade is a common beverage around the globe and yes we Turks love to make and drink lemonade too.
-You can find it at almost any restaurants in Turkey because there is always demand for that beverage at Turkish restaurants.
+You can find it at almost any restaurant in Turkey because there is always demand for that beverage at Turkish restaurants.
 For me; it is the best beverage for the hot Turkish summers because it keeps you hydrated and fresh due to the ingredients it has in it.

-I think; lemonade is the only beverage which has carrying the optimum level of citrus and sweet in it.
-Yes, it has lots of sugar in but on the other hand it is also loaded with vitamin C. If you see someone who drinks lemonade, you see that it makes the person happy right away.
-So besides the taste, lemonade has mood-riser effect too.
+I think; lemonade is the only beverage which has carrying the optimum level of citrus and sweetness in it.
+Yes, it has lots of sugar in but on the other hand, it is also loaded with vitamin C. If you see someone who drinks lemonade, you see that it makes the person happy right away.
+So besides the taste, lemonade has a mood-riser effect too.

 The Story of Lemonade

 Mediterranean shores and Aegean shores are the natural Lemon manufacturing zones of Turkey.
 You can find lemon trees on the streets or in the back yards of the houses.
 Lemon trees like warm weather, so the temperature must be higher than 0 degrees in the wintertime.
 So Turkey’s south and west regions have the best weather conditions to grow Lemon trees.
 Lemon trees are evergreen trees that they can grow up to 3-4 meters.
 I took the below photo at Antalya city of Turkey to show that how common Lemon trees are in the Mediterranean region of Turkey.

 Bodrum Lime Trees